Skip to main content

 Medium trips (1-4 weeks): Holafly’s unlimited plans become cost-effective here, especially if you’re working remotely or traveling to multiple countries.
 A 10-day unlimited plan costs $34-47 depending on the destination—cheaper than buying multiple 5GB top-ups.

 Long trips (1-3 months): Consider local SIM cards for stays longer than 30 days in a single country.
-The math changes: a local SIM in Thailand costs $5-10/month for 20-50GB, vs. $26+ for Airalo’s 10GB plan.
-However, if you’re bouncing between countries, stick with Airalo’s regional or global plans for convenience.
+The math changes: a local SIM in Thailand costs $5-10/month for 20-50GB, vs. $23+ for a 10GB eSIM plan.
+However, if you’re bouncing between countries, regional eSIM plans from Airalo or Holafly offer the best convenience.

 Consider Data Needs